-In order to get a good overview of the region and try some wine from each of the areas, we highly recommend you try to visit all three areas to see for yourself the changes in terroir and climate, and see the affect those things have on the wine.
+In order to get a good overview of the region and try some wine from each of the areas, we highly recommend you visit all three areas to see for yourself the changes in terroir and climate, and see the affect those things have on the wine.

 With a solid plan for touring Mendoza’s wineries, you’ll be able to do all three areas in just 3-6 days (depending on how many wineries you want to visit in each area and if you have the time to visit at a slower pace, covering each region in 2 days rather than one.)

-Tips for Planning a Mendoza Wine Tour
+Planning a Mendoza Wine Tour

 How to Get to the Mendoza Wine Region

 Most flights from the U.S. to Mendoza require a stopover on the way.
 From LAX (my home airport), stopovers are in Panama or Santiago, Chile.
 Coming from IAD (Dulles, VA), the stopover is also Panama.
 No visa is required for U.S. Citizens for a less than 90-day trip.

 The airport in Mendoza is only about a 30-40 minute drive from the city and a taxi is the most efficient way to get to your hotel.
 Taxis to downtown Mendoza from the airport are easily available.
 The trip to the city center should cost about 2800 ARS (US $10).

 Wine Tour Options

 I would usually recommend renting a car to do your own wine tour, but that isn’t the way I would suggest you see Mendoza.
 First of all, the roads are not well marked and it can be very difficult to find your way around to the wineries and they all have very tight security with guards.